jpetrie/fetch-dependency/README.md

  - A project's dependencies should be stored with it by default, rather than in a global location, in order to isolate the project from changes made outside the project itself.
- - A project's dependencies should not pollute the targets of the project or any other dependencies, in order to avoid target name collisions and keep a the project's target list focused.
+ - A project's dependencies should not pollute the targets of the project or any other dependencies, in order to avoid target name collisions and keep the project's target list focused.

 The cost of the aforementioned features is increased configuration time when using FetchDependency, especially during the initial configuration, as all dependencies are downloaded and built from source.
-This is noticeably un-CMake-like behavior, but it is neccessary to achieve the above.
+This is noticeably un-CMake-like behavior, but it is necessary to achieve the above.

 To alleviate the impact of configure-time builds, FetchDependency attempts to minimize build invocations by tracking information about the build such as its commit hash and the options used to configure it.
 Additionally, most of